-Psyllium – excellent source of fibre and is gluten free.
+Psyllium – an excellent source of fibre and is gluten-free.

 Walnuts – low Carbohydrates (and most carbs in the walnuts are fibre).
 High in good fats omega-6 and Omega-3, and contains huge amounts of antioxidants.
-Walnuts contain many vitamins and minerals, and are gluten fee.
+Walnuts contain many vitamins and minerals and are gluten-free.

 Desiccated coconut – essential nutrients and high in fibre.
 Contains saturated fat which makes it very filling.
 Also gluten-free.

 Goji berries – good source of fibre and protein, contains vitamins, minerals and antioxidants… and gluten-free.

 Almond milk – unsweetened almond milk – lactose-free and gluten-free.

 Prunes – high in dietary fibre, and a rich source of nutrients and antioxidants.
 Also gluten-free.